 "As Time Goes By" - 1999

 Features of this show were "Mr. Cellophane", which Newt Buker reprised so magnificently in Once Upon a Wrinkle, "Embraceable You" by Lyle Russell, and "New York, New York" by Dr. Robert Williams.
-Among the many outstanding attractions of this show was an appearance by the WOW dancers, magnificently costumed, tapping to "Alexander's Ragtime Band".
+Among the many outstanding attractions of this show was an appearance by the Wrinkles of Washington dancers, magnificently costumed, tapping to "Alexander's Ragtime Band".

 "Everything Old Is New Again" - 1998